 As a university of applied sciences, the university places particular emphasis on offering practice-driven education.
 This goal is achieved by providing campus laboratories, adjunct instructors from industry, practical projects and internship semesters in Germany and abroad, as well as cooperative, part-time and distance learning degree programs.
-To broaden the range of courses, eight further bachelor's degree programs will be added to the university's portfolio in the 2016/17 winter semester.

 Students are at the center of everything we do.
 The RheinMain University of Applied Sciences is a welcoming university that ensures degree programs are widely accessible and takes personal educational backgrounds into account.
 As a partner university for elite sport, the RheinMain University of Applied Sciences aids elite sportsmen and women in reconciling studying with their sports career, and as a family-oriented institution we also promote a healthy work-life balance for managing studying, professional life and family commitments.